solidfi/ios-iap/README.md

 ## Prerequisite
-- Request for the Apple Pay Entitlements to : applepayentitlements@apple.com
+- To get started, your Apple developer account owner should send an email to Apple Pay Entitlements ( applepayentitlements@apple.com) requesting to enable Apple Pay push provisioning for the App:
+     -- App name (as it appears on AppStore Connect) -- Developer team ID
+     -- Bundle ID: (eg. com.company.appname)
 - Once its granted, to enable In-App Provisioning, visit the Identifiers section for Certificates, Identifiers, and Profiles in Developer account.
 Edit any required App IDs and enable the In-App Provisioning capability in the new Additional Capabilities tab.
 Once enabled, the entitlement will automatically be included in newly generated provisioning profiles.
 - Add Wallet capability in Xcode's Signing & Capabilities
 - After adding capability, add com.apple.developer.payment-pass-provisioning key and set it to true in Wallet entitlements

-NOTE: You can test In App Provisioning only in Test flight or App store build.
+NOTE: You cant test In App Provisioning only in Test Flight or App Store build.

 ## Integration Reference
 - Integration reference : https://usermanual.wiki/Document/InApp20Provisioning20Getting20Started20Guide20V123.884317268/view